Scaling and Predictability in Surface Quasi-Geostrophic Turbulence: Numerical simulations and results

 Figure~\ref{fig1} shows the fraction of small-scale dissipation of the inviscid invariants as a function of the Reynolds number of the flow in statistically stationary conditions.
-Indeed, we find that the small scale relative dissipation of VIE vanishes in the limit of large Re following the prediction \eqref{eq11}.
-On the contrary, since we do not resolve the inverse cascade and $\ell_{\mu} \sim \ell_f$, there remains a constant large-scale SPE dissipation $\varepsilon_\mu$ for large Re.
+Indeed, we find that the small-scale relative dissipation of VIE vanishes in the limit of large $\text{Re}$ following the prediction \eqref{eq11}.
+On the contrary, since we do not resolve the inverse cascade and $\ell_{\mu} \sim \ell_f$, there remains a constant large-scale SPE dissipation $\varepsilon_\mu$ for large $\text{Re}$.
 Therefore, the direct cascade transfers only a fraction of the total injected energy equivalent to $\varepsilon_\nu\approx0.45\varepsilon_I$ for $\text{Re}\gtrsim10^4$.

 Stationary fluxes of SPE in Fourier space are presented in Fig.~\ref{fig2} for different Reynolds numbers.
 At moderate $\text{Re} \lesssim 3000$ the fluxes for $k>k_f$ decay quickly as a consequence of the viscous dissipation.
-For large Re, however, a plateau of constant flux emerges at a level corresponding to the viscous dissipation rate $\varepsilon_\nu$.
+For large $\text{Re}$, however, a plateau of constant flux emerges at a level corresponding to the viscous dissipation rate $\varepsilon_\nu$.
 We emphasize that SQG turbulence exhibits large fluctuations in the flux of the direct cascade, as studied in details in \citep{valadao2024nonequilibrium}.
 These fluctuations arise from the interplay between the accumulation of energy in large-scale structures and intense dissipative events triggered by the formation of filamentary shocks that transfer energy from large to small scales over short time intervals.
 Thus, very long integrations are necessary to observe the convergence to the constant flux plateau of Fig.~\ref{fig2}.